by Tracy Johnson

 Well, yes…Of course you do.

 Of course, I’m a bit biased.
-But still.
-Chances are your station, and the personalities on them, need a talent coach.
+I’m a talent coach.
+But chances are your station, and the personalities on them, need a talent coach.

 Jacobs Media released the results of their talent study, and it showed disturbing and shocking results.
 They found that 59% of all personalities surveyed are air checked less than 2 times per year.

 Or raising a puppy with champion blood lines and not taking it to the vet.
 Or feeding it.

 Many broadcasters seem to think that highly talented personalities can be left to sort it out themselves.
 They feel they don’t need or want coaching.
 They couldn’t be more wrong.
 Personalities don’t want to be left alone.
 They want to be inspired.
 And they want to grow.

 The same number (55%) reported feeling angst and insecurity.
 To perform at the highest level requires confidence.
 That’s true for any job, but especially those in the entertainment business.
 And it’s management’s responsibility to inspire that confidence.

-Perhaps the problem stems from management being spread too thin across multiple stations.
+Perhaps the problem stems from management being spread thin across multiple stations.
 Staffs have been whittled to a minimum and programmers have less time to listen to, let alone coach, talent.

 Talent is the one thing that separates your station from all other sources of music and information.